ConnorJamesDawson/Sparta_Projects/Week6/DBFirst_3Layer_TestStarterCode/README.md

 A stub is an object which returns fake/Made up data.
 So it emulates what a class should return instead of using the actual classes methods

 - How can we use a Moq to check if a method is called with the correct parameters?
-When a moq is made you can use .Setup() and in the () you can use a lambda/anonymous method to setup the fake method that can be called by the moq object and it's return
+When a moq is made you can use .Setup() and in the () you can use a lambda/anonymous method to setup the fake method that can be called by the moq object and determin it's return

 So in our example mockService.GetCustomerById("Rock").Returns(new Customer), when the method is called return a new customer

 - What is the difference between strict and loose mocking behaviour?
 Strict behavior means that exceptions will be thrown if anything that was not set up on our interface is called.
 Loose behavior, on the other hand, does not throw exceptions in situations like this.

-- What is returned if a method is not set up (loose) There would not be an exception thrown, just the method will not do anything.

-- What is returned if a method is not set up (strict) It will throw an exception because it is not setup